PROJECT: Secure safe water in sub-Saharan Africa

 A possible reason for this situation is that there are insufficient financial incentives in place to maintain safe water sources and to continuously coach appropriate hygiene practices.

-The project explores this proposal by introducing a payment-by-results (PBR) pilot system in rural Uganda.
-The project creates a framework under which local private sector professionals earn an income from preventive maintenance and hygiene promotion services.
+The project explored this proposal by introducing a payment-by-results (PBR) pilot system in rural Uganda.
+The project created a framework under which local private sector professionals earn an income from preventive maintenance and hygiene promotion services.

 This revenue stream is designed to endure for as long as it takes to “normalise” safe water, that is, to instill appropriate hygiene and operational reliability of clean sources.

-The project is designed to simultaneously strengthen existing public structures, usually Water User Committees, which manage shared water sources in Uganda.
-As water users become more confident in the strengthened Committees and in the services of local maintenance technicians, it is believed that they will become more willing to pay the full cost of safe water provision.
-The project therefore constitutes a transitional period toward effective community payment for safe water services.
+The project was designed to simultaneously strengthen existing public structures, usually Water User Committees, which manage shared water sources in Uganda.
+As water users have become more confident in the strengthened Committees and in the services of local maintenance technicians, they have become more willing to pay the full cost of safe water provision.
+The has project therefore constituted a transitional period toward effective community payment for safe water services.

 - Provide local and central government in Uganda a demonstration model for enabling rural water service companies to provide preventive maintenance,

 - Pioneer a water credits market, to provide transitional finance towards effective community management and user-payment

 - Investigate output-based development assistance by providing a case-study example for a Payment-by-Results methodology

 - Build capacity with government, communities and NGOs to deal with climate change challenges and support climate compatible development

 The project was conceived and led by Whave Solutions Ltd, working in partnership with Busoga Trust, other NGO partners, District Water Officers in Uganda, and the Ugandan Ministry of Water and Environment.